 A number one annoyance and possible hazard are misaligned derailleurs and poorly indexed gears.
-A correctly adjusted front derailleur will bring you smooth shifting between the small ring and big ring and will stop the chain rubbing on the mechanism itself.
+A correctly adjusted front derailleur will bring you smooth shifting between the small ring and big ring and will stop the

 A correctly indexed rear derailleur, meanwhile, will give you fast, accurate and reliable shifting across the cassette.
 Fortunately, while it might look like a complicated job to get everything running smoothly, it’s relatively simple and a key skill for the home mechanic.

 The drivetrain is the mechanical heart of your machine, and the area of the bike, which needs particular care and attention – not just at the start of the season but through the year.
 This is a good opportunity to check your